 With years of experience in explainer video production, we’ve been able to polish and perfect a working process of creating a brilliant video concept.
 And that’s the very same step-by-step procedure I’m going to be sharing in detail with you.

 So without wasting another minute, let’s get into it.

-What are the steps to create an explainer video concept?
+Steps to create an explainer video concept

 Here is the six-step process of creating an explainer video concept that we use at Studiotale:

 - Step 3: Brainstorming Concept Ideas

 - Step 5: Pitching the Explainer Video Concept

 - Step 6: Executing the Explainer Video Concept